Seattle Eagle

 Seattle Eagle, or The Eagle, is a gay bar in Seattle's Capitol Hill neighborhood, in the U.S. state of Washington.

-The bar is owned by Keith Christensen, as of 2010, and caters to the leather subculture.
+The LGBT-owned bar is owned by Keith Christensen, as of 2010, and caters to the leather subculture.

 Description and history

 The Eagle is the city's oldest leather bar and attracts a "young, fairly mixed" crowd.
 The venue hosted theme nights such as "Underbear", "Vibrator", and "Western", as of 2003.

 The original owners of the bar purchased Le Chateau in 1980, and changed the name to J&L Saloon.

 The gay bar was one of eleven in Seattle threatened with ricin in 2009.

 In 2010, the bar received a violation for lewd conduct from the Washington State Liquor and Cannabis Board (WSLCB) for showing a video that contained a man's erection.
 The bar has received "technical assistance" from WSLCB officers screening videos for objectionable content.

 Detox Icunt and Vicky Vox of DWV appeared at the club in 2013.
 "Dickslap" and the "Make Out Party" are regular events at the Eagle.